okanenas001/AD_DS_Enterprise_Lab/README.md

 # AD_DS_Enterprise_Lab
-Manual deployment of an enterprise Active Directory infrastructure with Role-Based Access Control (RBAC).
-"I built a scalable identity management infrastructure from scratch using Active Directory Domain Services (AD DS).
-To mirror how a real company operates, I organized the environment into department-level Organizational Units (OUs).
-From there, I set up a strict Role-Based Access Control (RBAC) framework by creating separate Global Security Groups for management ('Supervisors') and regular employees ('Staff') within each business unit.
-Finally, I provisioned individual user accounts and mapped them directly to these groups—building a clean, secure, and easily maintainable permission baseline that scales cleanly as the company grows."
+Building an Enterprise Active Directory Infrastructure from Scratch (with RBAC & Security Hardening) The Goal
+I wanted to build a realistic, production-ready identity management system from the ground up using Active Directory Domain Services (AD DS).
+Instead of just setting up a basic lab, I wanted to mirror how a real company actually handles user access and security.

+Step 1: Mapping the Company & Setting up RBAC
+I started by organizing the environment into department-level Organizational Units (OUs) (like HR, Finance, IT, and Sales).

+To handle permissions cleanly, I chose a Role-Based Access Control (RBAC) strategy.
+Instead of assigning permissions to users one by one (which would be a total nightmare to manage as a company grows), I created two Global Security Groups inside every single department:

+[Department]_Supervisors (for management)

+[Department]_Staff (for regular employees)

+Once that scaffolding was up, I provisioned individual user accounts and dropped them directly into their matching groups.
+This gave me a super clean, organized permission baseline where if a new hire joins the Finance team, I just drop them in the Finance_Staff group and they instantly get the exact access they need.

-With the core identity structure in place, I shifted my focus to security hardening.
-A clean directory structure doesn't mean much if the front door is left wide open to brute-force attacks.
-To protect our users against automated password-guessing, I created and linked a root-level Group Policy Object (GPO) named Corporate_Security_Policy.
+Step 2: Locking the Front Door (Group Policy Hardening) With the structure looking good, I realized a clean directory doesn't mean much if the front door is wide open to brute-force attacks.
+If a hacker or an automated bot wanted to, they could just guess passwords all day long.

-Inside the Account Lockout policies, I configured a strict '5-strikes' threshold.
-If anyone—or any malicious bot—attempts to guess a password and fails five consecutive times, Active Directory steps in and automatically freezes the account.
-To avoid leaving the network exposed during standard background refresh intervals, I hopped into the command line and forced an immediate global deployment using gpupdate /force.
-This wrapped up the phase by ensuring that our new security baseline went live across every single domain node instantly."

-"After locking down our user security, I needed to solve a classic network dilemma: how to let our lab computers access the internet without breaking Active Directory.
+To stop this, I created a domain-wide Group Policy Object (GPO) called Corporate_Security_Policy and linked it right at the top of the domain so it would apply to absolutely everyone.

+Inside the policy editor, I set up a strict "5-strikes" rule under the Account Lockout settings.
+Now, if anyone tries to guess a password and gets it wrong 5 times in a row, Active Directory steps in and automatically freezes that account for 30 minutes.

+To make sure this rule went into effect immediately—instead of waiting up to 90 minutes for Windows to update itself in the background—I opened up the command prompt and ran: "gpupdate /force".
+This forced every single computer on the domain to pull down the new rule right that second.

-Because Active Directory relies entirely on its own private DNS records to find local domain controllers and users, its network card is intentionally locked to its loopback address (127.0.0.1).
-This means the server looks entirely inward.
-It is the absolute authority for our private domain, but it has no idea how to find websites on the public internet like Google or GitHub.
+Step 3: Solving the Internet Dilemma (DNS Forwarders) Next, I hit a classic network roadblock: my lab machines couldn't get onto the internet.
+Active Directory relies entirely on its own local DNS to find domain controllers and log users in.
+Because of this, the server’s network card has to point to its loopback address (127.0.0.1).
+It’s an expert at finding local machines, but because it only looks inward, it has no clue how to find external sites like Google or GitHub.

+If I changed the network card to point to Google DNS directly to fix the internet, it would completely break Active Directory.

-To bridge this gap cleanly without breaking local authentication, I implemented a split-DNS strategy by configuring DNS Forwarders within the Windows DNS Manager.
+To solve this, I configured DNS Forwarders inside the Windows DNS Manager.
+It acts like a smart switchboard:

-Think of this as establishing a smart switchboard rule.
-When a user looks for a local server or computer, our domain controller handles it internally.
-But if a user tries to browse the web, our server recognizes that it doesn't own the public internet and automatically forwards that request out to a public resolver like Google DNS (8.8.8.8).
-This keeps our Active Directory environment perfectly isolated and stable while giving our infrastructure safe, reliable outbound access to the outside world."
+When a user looks for a local server, our domain controller handles it internally.

+When a user tries to browse a public website, the server realizes, "Hey, I don't own the internet," and forwards that specific request out to Google's public resolver (8.8.8.8).

+This gave me the best of both worlds: a perfectly isolated, stable Active Directory environment that can still talk to the outside world whenever it needs to update or download packages.